 We all hate when our clothes wrinkle, shrink, itch or aren’t breathable.
-We’ve tried to avoid that by mixing to fibers and extracted the best of both of them.
-With cotton you get a very soft and breathable fiber, and by mixing it with polyester you also have a fiber that doesn’t shrink or wrinkle.
+We’ve tried to avoid that by mixing two fibers and extracting the best of both of them.
+With cotton you get a very soft and breathable fiber, and by mixing it with polyester you also have a fiber that doesn’t shrink or wrinkles.
 And you get all that in the same product.

 - The environmental footprint is lower then reusing/recycling materials